frederick-vs-ja/Quuxplusone-blog/_posts/2024-11-27-software-classics.md

 (In the _Atlantic_ this month, Charles McGrath writes of Alan Hollingshead's [_The Stranger's Child_](https://amzn.to/3AgIi6C) — a 600-page novel whose title comes from [a 200-page poem](https://en.wikipedia.org/wiki/In_Memoriam_A.H.H.) —
-that in this book "people age, in ways that novels seldom portray anymore.")
+that in this book "people age, in ways that novels seldom portray anymore."
+Compare Bertram Brooker's essay ["Idolaters of Brevity"](https://www.jstor.org/stable/27534650) (1931):
+"Literature, in America, seems doomed to be brief.
+With the newspapers and short-story magazines by day, and the radio by night, all engulfing the frantic production of our scurrying scribblers, there seems to be little hope of America producing many works of grand proportions.")

 Speaking of curmudgeonly takes on modern literature, in [_Boom Town_](https://amzn.to/4eXvukI) (2022) Garrison Keillor writes: